Things I Love about the Churches of Christ

 I’d like us to first reason together about a hypothetical story, but a story that depicts many true situations.

 Story of Fred

 I think of it kind of like if you go to the doctor and the doctor prescribes some pills for your health, and later if you forget exactly what all each pill does, but you take the pills anyway because the doctor told you to and you trust him.
 The pills are still just as effective when you take them whether you understand their significance or not.
 I think faith, repentance, and baptism are like that, still effective whether somebody understands all the benefits or not.
 What matters, I think, is trusting and loving Jesus enough to obey Him.
-When faith and commitment to Christ leads one to be baptized in His name, they are brought into the one body of the saved.
+The NT says repeatedly everyone who believes in Jesus (which means trusts Him enough to obey Him) will be saved.
+So I understand that when sincere faith and commitment to follow Christ leads one to be baptized in His name that person is brought into the one body of the saved.

 But what if that church teaches Fred some things that are not true, but they quote some verses out of context that make them sound true, and Fred doesn’t know any better and so he believes what they’re telling him?
 Does Fred fall away because now he’s in error in his beliefs?

 Can you be in error in your beliefs or practices, yet still be right with the Lord?